Chairman, DCR Stewardship Council

 “Everybody needs a place to play, a place to reflect, a place to roam,” he once said.
 “Be those places in cities, or in the boonies, those lands, those street corners, those playgrounds, those gardens, those park benches need to be there to receive us.”

-Serving as director of the six-state New England office of The Trust for Public Land for more than ten years, Hatch worked with public officials, philanthropists and community groups on a broad range of projects successfully completing more than 250 transactions protecting more that 360,000 acres of land worth more than $270 million.
+Serving as director of the six-state New England office of The Trust for Public Land for more than ten years, Hatch worked with public officials, philanthropists and community groups on a broad range of projects successfully completing more than 250 transactions protecting more than 360,000 acres of land worth more than $270 million.
 In addition, TPL generated more than $850 million in new public funds for conservation ranging in size from preservation of 171,000 acres of land in New Hampshire, once owned by the International Paper Company, to the creation of the Elmhurst Street Playground in Dorchester’s parks-poor Codman Square neighborhood.

 During his tenure, TPL also collaborated with a coalition of non-profits and the state’s Department of Environmental Affairs to pass The Community Preservation Act, legislation that allocates local tax dollars to open space acquisition, affordable housing and historic preservation.
 The CPA has been adopted by 172 of the 251 cities and towns across Massachusetts, including Boston in the November 2016 election.